opencaesar/oml-tutorials/tutorial4.md

 Now that we have developed an interesting notebook as a report to share with stakeholders, we can now change the OML model and see the notebook getting updated automatically.

-1. In VS Code Exploere, edit the file `src/oml/example.com/tutorial2/description/missions.oml` by adding a new objective to the `lander` mission.
+1. In VS Code Exploer, edit the file `src/oml/example.com/tutorial2/description/missions.oml` by adding a new objective to the `lander` mission.
 Save.

 	<img src="assets/tutorial4/Make-Change-1.png" width="100%" style="border:1px groove black;"/>

 2. Using the Source Control tab, commit `mission.oml`.
-In the repositories website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
+In the repository's website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.

 	<img src="assets/tutorial4/View-Change-1.png" width="100%" style="border:1px groove black;"/>

-3. In VS Code Exploere, edit the file `src/oml/example.com/tutorial2/description/masses.oml` by changing the mass of `components:orbiter-propulsion-subsystem` from 6 to 106.
+3. In VS Code Exploer, edit the file `src/oml/example.com/tutorial2/description/masses.oml` by changing the mass of `components:orbiter-propulsion-subsystem` from 6 to 106.

 	<img src="assets/tutorial4/Make-Change-2.png" width="100%" style="border:1px groove black;"/>

 4. Using the Source Control tab, commit `mission.oml`.
-In the repositories website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
+In the repository's website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
 Notice the new mass for `C.02.09` and changed mass of the composing component `C.02` now 100 higher than before.

 	<img src="assets/tutorial4/View-Change-2.png" width="100%" style="border:1px groove black;"/>

-5. In VS Code Explorer, tevert the changes you made to the two OML files above.
+5. In VS Code Explorer, revert the changes you made to the two OML files above.
 Using the Source Control tab, commit `mission.oml` and `masses.oml`.
-In the repositories website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
+In the repository's website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
 Verify that the page returns to the original contents before the changes.

 ## Summary ## {#tutorial4-summary}

 This tutorial serves as a comprehensive guide, outlining the step-by-step process of utilizing Jupyter Notebook and GitHub Pages to visualize the results derived from querying OML datasets.
 Through clear and concise instructions, learners will gain practical insights into the seamless integration of these tools for efficient data exploration, analysis, and collaborative review.
-By employing automation techniques, the tutorial demonstrates how the generated notebook content and OML documentation can be effortlessly deployed onto GitHub Pages, facilitating real-time impact assessment and fostering a collaborative environment for informed decision-making.
+By employing automation techniques, the tutorial demonstrates how the generated notebook content and OML documentation can be effortlessly deployed onto GitHub Pages, facilitating real-time impact assessment, and fostering a collaborative environment for informed decision-making.
 This tutorial proves particularly valuable for professionals seeking enhanced methods of data visualization and streamlined peer review processes within the context of OML datasets.